Privacy and Terms

 We only keep your personal data for as long as it is necessary for the purposes for which it was collected, after which it will be destroyed, erased or anonymised.
 For example, if you are an Overleaf user, we will delete your account profile if you close your account, but may however retain certain limited personal data about you to record your association with content you’ve made public, and as required to comply with applicable law.

-In order to run our business and provide Overleaf, we may transfer personal data from the UK or the European Economic Area (EEA), including to our affiliates and service providers, many of whom are located outside of these jurisdictions.
-Whenever we make such transfers, we will ensure an appropriate level of protection is afforded to your personal data by implementing at least one of the following safeguards:
+While Overleaf is based in the UK, much of our product infrastructure is based elsewhere.
+This means that the use and operation of Overleaf may involve the transfer of personal data from the jurisdiction in which you are based, including to the locations of our affiliates and service providers such as the United States.
+Whenever we make such transfers, we will ensure an appropriate level of protection is afforded to your personal data, which in the case of personal data originating from the UK or the EEA shall involve implementing at least one of the following safeguards:

 - making sure the destination country has been deemed to provide an adequate level of protection for personal data;

 - by using model form contracts that have been officially declared to afford your personal data an appropriate protection;

 - relying on an alternative recognised compliance standard for the lawful transfer of personal data.